hpzju/kb.knoconida.com/docs/L2-CS/FullStack/Python/Python.md

     - `__del__(self)`
   - Attributes
     - Class Attributes
+      - not defined in every instance
+      - only init once when class was created
     - Instance Attributes
     - attributes loopup
       - instance -> class -> parents classes
     - get attributes of class
       - `dir(Obj)`
+    - dunder and name mangling
+      - `ClassName.name`
+        - for public use.
+      - `ClassName._name`
+        - symanticly, for internal use, but syntaxly, can be access directly.
+      - `ClassName.__name`
+        - name mangled into `_ClassName__name`, so can not be access directly.
+        - sub classes can have the same name after mangled.
+      - `ClassName.__name__`
+        - python special purpose names.
   - Methods
     - method docstrings
       - `cls.method.__doc__`